bovino/spring_cloud_contract_server_api_sample/README.md

 # Producer-driven Contract and Consumer-Driven Contract tests Sample - Server API Provider application
-Sample application to demonstrate the use of Producer-driven Contract and Consumer Driven Contract tests with SpringBoot 2.3.0 + Spring Cloud Contract 2.2 - Server API Sample.
+Sample application to demonstrate the use of Producer-driven Contract and Consumer Driven Contract tests with SpringBoot 2.3.0 + Spring Cloud Contract 2.2 - Server / REST API provider / contract producer sample.

 This application uses: